openmultiplayer/web/docs/scripting/functions/GetPlayerAnimationFlags.md

 ## Returns

-Returns the player animation flags as integer.
+Returns the player animation flags as an integer.

 ## Examples